top

 Shell Method Calculator

 Shells method calculator is used to find the volume and surface area of the given function.
-This shell calculator solves the definite integral of the function by applying the upper and lower limit value of the function.
+This shell calculator solves the definite integral of the function by applying the upper and lower limit values of the function.

 It provides the solution with steps of the given function.

-What is shell method?
+What is the shell method?

 In mathematics, the shell method is a technique of determining volumes by decomposing a solid of revolution into cylindrical shells.
-It is the alternate way of wisher method.
+It is the alternate way of the wisher method.
 The volume of the cylinder is usually equal to the πr2h.

 shell